MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 This page and its sub-pages provide a high-level overview of Dotfuscator CE's features, as well as [instructions for installing the tool][install].

-Please see [the full Dotfuscator CE User Guide at preemptive.com][full] for detailed usage instructions, including [how to start using the Dotfuscator CE user interface][getstarted].
+Please see [the full Dotfuscator CE User Guide at preemptive.com][full] for detailed usage instructions, including [how to start using the Dotfuscator CE user interface][get-started].

 [assemblies]: https://docs.microsoft.com/en-us/dotnet/articles/standard/assembly-format
 [software-protection]: https://www.preemptive.com/software-protection